From geekbot

 based on context.
 Templates provide pre-built questions and sensible schedule

-defaults — the user just needs to supply a name and Slack/Teams channel.
+defaults — the user just needs to confirm name, channel, and members.

 Note: The CLI sets which days of the week to run but cannot set frequency (bi-weekly, monthly).
 For non-weekly schedules, create the standup via CLI and tell the user to adjust the frequency in the Geekbot web dashboard.